 Many people do not use pillow protectors on their pillows and this is perfectly normal.
-However, pillow protectors offer many benefits, so a lot of them are now wondering if they should buy some.
+However, pillow protectors offer many benefits, so a lot of people are now wondering if they should buy some.
 Here is how to know if you need pillow protectors in your home.

 Sweat and Drool

 If you or anyone in the family sweats or drools a lot while sleeping, pillow protectors are a must to keep your pillows clean and smelling great all the time.
 Maybe you also like eating in bed while reading a book or watching TV.
-Pillow protectors take the trouble out of accidental spills and stains that may arise.
+Pillow protectors take the trouble out of accidental spills and any stains that may arise.
 Unlike pillowcases that are part of a standard bedding set, pillow protectors are separate bedding essentials that offer an extra layer of protection.
 When you use a pillowcase alone, there is nothing in between your pillow and the casing to protect it from sweat, body odour or spillage.
 This can result in yellow-brownish stains that look unsightly.